nipunrautela/whatsapp_clone/README.md

 # WhatsApp-Clone
-A repository for make a clone for WhatsApp UI
+A repository for making a clone for WhatsApp UI